LJQ-HUB-cmyk/LotteryPredictor/README.md

 # LotteryPredictor

-This is a simple lottery predictor that uses simple algorithms to predict the next lottery numbers.
+This is a simple Vietlott predictor that uses simple algorithms to predict the next lottery numbers.

+## Objectives
+Maximize the profit
+Minimize the loss

 ## How to use